๐Ÿ”งIntro to Mechanics

 Why This Matters

-Simple harmonic motion (SHM) is one of the most elegant patterns in physicsโ€”and one of the most heavily tested on AP Physics 1.
+Simple harmonic motion (SHM) is one of the most common patterns in physics and one of the most heavily tested topics on AP Physics 1.
 When you see oscillating systems on the exam, you're being tested on your understanding of restoring forces, energy transformations, and the mathematical relationships that govern periodic motion.
-The key insight is that SHM occurs whenever a restoring force is proportional to displacement, whether that force comes from a spring, gravity, or even fluid pressure.
+SHM occurs whenever a restoring force is proportional to displacement, whether that force comes from a spring, gravity, or even fluid pressure.

 Don't just memorize the period formulas for each system.
-Instead, focus on why each system oscillates and how energy moves between kinetic and potential forms.
+Focus on why each system oscillates and how energy moves between kinetic and potential forms.
 Every SHM problem connects back to the same core principle: a displaced object experiences a force that pulls it back toward equilibrium, overshoots, and repeats.
 Master this concept, and you'll recognize SHM whether it appears as a pendulum, a spring, or a completely novel scenario on the FRQ.

 Spring-Based Oscillators

 These systems demonstrate SHM in its purest form.
 The restoring force follows Hooke's Law (F=โˆ’kxF = -kx), making the motion perfectly sinusoidal.
-The negative sign indicates the force always opposes displacementโ€”this is what creates oscillation rather than runaway motion.
+The negative sign indicates the force always opposes displacement, which is what creates oscillation rather than runaway motion.

 Mass on a Horizontal Spring

-• Period formula T=2ฯ€mkT = 2\pi\sqrt{\frac{m}{k}}โ€”notice that period depends only on mass and spring constant, not amplitude
+• Period formula: T=2ฯ€mkT = 2\pi\sqrt{\frac{m}{k}}.
+Notice that period depends only on mass and spring constant, not amplitude.
+A larger amplitude means the object moves faster through the middle to compensate for the longer path, keeping the period the same.

-• Energy oscillates between elastic potential energy (Us=12kx2U_s = \frac{1}{2}kx^2) and kinetic energy (K=12mv2K = \frac{1}{2}mv^2) with total mechanical energy conserved
+• Energy oscillates between elastic potential energy (Us=12kx2U_s = \frac{1}{2}kx^2) and kinetic energy (K=12mv2K = \frac{1}{2}mv^2).
+At maximum displacement, all energy is potential.
+At equilibrium, all energy is kinetic.
+Total mechanical energy stays constant throughout.

 Mass on a Vertical Spring

-• Same period formula T=2ฯ€mkT = 2\pi\sqrt{\frac{m}{k}} as horizontalโ€”gravity only shifts the equilibrium position, not the oscillation characteristics
+• Same period formula: T=2ฯ€mkT = 2\pi\sqrt{\frac{m}{k}}.
+Gravity only shifts the equilibrium position downward; it doesn't change the oscillation characteristics.

-Compare: Horizontal vs. Vertical mass-spring systemsโ€”both have identical periods because gravity doesn't change the restoring force constant.
+Compare: Horizontal vs. Vertical mass-spring systems have identical periods because gravity doesn't change the restoring force constant.
 The vertical system just oscillates around a lower equilibrium point.
-If an FRQ asks why period is unchanged, explain that kk determines the restoring force per unit displacement in both cases.
+If an FRQ asks why the period is unchanged, explain that kk determines the restoring force per unit displacement in both cases, and gravity only adds a constant offset to the force, not a displacement-dependent term.

 Bungee Jumper

-• Combines free fall and spring-like oscillationโ€”the cord only provides restoring force when stretched beyond its natural length
+• Combines free fall and spring-like oscillation.
+The cord only provides a restoring force when stretched beyond its natural length.

 Gravity-Driven Oscillators

 In these systems, gravity provides the restoring force rather than elasticity.
-The key requirement for SHM is that the restoring force must be proportional to displacementโ€”this only holds for small oscillations in pendulum systems.
+For the motion to qualify as SHM, the restoring force must be proportional to displacement.
+This only holds for small oscillations in pendulum systems.

 Simple Pendulum

-• Period formula T=2ฯ€LgT = 2\pi\sqrt{\frac{L}{g}}โ€”depends on length and gravitational acceleration, but not on mass or amplitude (for small angles)
+• Period formula: T=2ฯ€LgT = 2\pi\sqrt{\frac{L}{g}}.
+This depends on string length and gravitational acceleration, but not on mass or amplitude (for small angles).
+That mass-independence surprises many students, but it follows directly from the fact that both the inertia and the restoring force scale with mm.

-• SHM approximation valid for small angles (less than ~15ยฐ) where sinโกฮธโ‰ˆฮธ\sin\theta \approx \theta in radians
+• SHM approximation is valid for small angles (roughly less than 15ยฐ) where sinโกฮธโ‰ˆฮธ\sin\theta \approx \theta in radians.
+At larger angles, the restoring force grows more slowly than displacement, so the period gets longer.

-• Restoring force is the tangential component of gravity (F=โˆ’mgsinโกฮธF = -mg\sin\theta), which becomes proportional to displacement only when the angle is small
+• The restoring force is the tangential component of gravity: F=โˆ’mgsinโกฮธF = -mg\sin\theta.
+This only becomes proportional to angular displacement ฮธ\theta when the small-angle approximation applies.

 Oscillating Liquid in a U-Tube

-• Period approximates T=2ฯ€LgT = 2\pi\sqrt{\frac{L}{g}} where LL is the total length of the liquid column
+• Period approximates T=2ฯ€LgT = 2\pi\sqrt{\frac{L}{g}} where LL is the total length of the liquid column in the tube.

-• Gravity creates the restoring forceโ€”when liquid rises on one side, the pressure difference pushes it back toward equilibrium
+• Gravity creates the restoring force.
+When liquid is pushed higher on one side, the weight difference between the two columns creates a pressure imbalance that pushes the liquid back toward equilibrium.

-Compare: Simple pendulum vs. U-tube oscillatorโ€”both have periods depending on Lg\sqrt{\frac{L}{g}} because gravity drives both systems.
+Compare: Simple pendulum vs. U-tube oscillator: both have periods depending on Lg\sqrt{\frac{L}{g}} because gravity drives both systems.
 The pendulum's LL is string length; the U-tube's LL is liquid column length.
 This parallel shows how SHM principles transfer across different physical contexts.

 Rotational and Torsional Oscillators